 Landlord or Owner Move In Evictions

-Specifically, OMI evictions can be fought on the grounds listed below.
+Specifically, OMI evictions can be fought on the grounds listed below:

-Just One OMI Eviction Allowed Per Building (Excepting Family Members)OMI evictions are now limited to one per building, Thus if 4 people buy a building, only one can do an OMI eviction.
+OMI evictions are limited to one per building, Thus if 4 people buy a building, only one can do an OMI eviction.
 Any future evictions (e.g. if the landlord evicts and then moves out five years later) must occur in that same unit.
 Effectively, this means that once an OMI eviction occurs that unit becomes the "owner's unit."
 This prohibition on future evictions in other units can be bypassed because of the future landlord's "disability or similar hardship."
-Please note that this provision does allow multiple evictions in the same building for relatives of the landlord if the landlord already lives there or is "simultaneously" moving in.
+This provision does allow multiple evictions in the same building for relatives of the landlord if the landlord already lives there or is "simultaneously" moving in.

-Evictions For Relatives Restricted To Buildings Where Landlord Is LivingEvictions for relatives are now restricted to just the building where the landlord lives.
-If, for example, you are being evicted for the landlord's daughter and the landlord lives in Palo Alto, this eviction will be stopped.
+Evictions for relatives are restricted to just the building where the landlord lives.
+If, for example, you are being evicted for the landlord's daughter and the landlord lives in Palo Alto, this eviction is illegal.

 The legislation requires landlords to give tenants

 basic information about the landlord's property holdings and where the